What is LSA?

 - Improves cholesterol levels

 Of all the seeds that gained nutritional momentum during my degree, linseeds would undoubtedly be the front-runner seed.
+They are one of the three main ingredients in LSA.
 Also known as flaxseeds, the botanical name Linum usitatissimum actually means ‘very useful’ and with that I’d have to agree.

 They are most famous in the scientific literature for their high lignan content, found in the outer skin.
 Sesame seeds are also high in lignans.